What is milrinone?

 Milrinone may also be used for purposes not listed in this medication guide.

-You should not be treated with milrinone if you are allergic to it, or if you have recently had a heart attack.
+You should not be treated with milrinone if you are allergic to it.

-If possible before you receive milrinone, tell your doctor if you have:
+If possible before you receive milrinone, tell your doctor if you have ever had:

 low levels of potassium in your blood.